-At Grytviken, we visited whaler's cemetery where the staff passed around rum and we shared a toast to Sir Ernest Shackleton.
+At Grytviken, we visited whaler's cemetery and shared a toast to Sir Ernest Shackleton.
 It was at Gold Harbor where I encountered my friend whom I will carry in my heart for the rest of my life: A "weaner," a several hundred pound baby elephant seal.
 He waddled towards us and looked longingly at me.
 Its mother had returned to sea, and like many of the weaners, he was left on his own.
 I sat on the beach to observe them.
 We were instructed by the staff not to touch them, but if they came up to us, it would be alright.
 The weaner approached me, and to my amazement, crawled onto my legs -- all 200 pounds -- and looked me straight in the eyes.
 It nuzzled on my jacket, then gradually dozed off to sleep...
 I took a moment to look around and tried to absorb all that I saw: The magenta early morning sunrise, snorting fur seals, a pile of grunting adult elephant seals, and thousands of soldier-like king penguins marching about.

 After discovering the magic of South Georgia, Antarctica called to us.
-En route, some passengers were fortunate to see Orca.
+En route, some passengers were fortunate to see Orca whales.
 I spent much of my time up on deck with roommate, a naturalist from Florida, watching for whales, visiting the bridge and becoming friends with the Mates, and sitting on lounge chairs in the sun.

 We stopped at the South Orkney Islands where the ship dropped launched the Zodiacs for cruising along the glacier blue ice shelf.
 Here, we found leopard seals, the notorious penguin-eating seal.